 - Plans for the Arunachal Frontier Highway and East-West Industrial Corridor have been proposed.
 Some of the roads under the SARDP will pass through landslide-prone areas.

-- The Centre has approved road projects worth Rs 64.41 billion for Nagaland under SARDP.
+- The Centre has approved road projects worth Rs 64.41 billion for Nagaland under the SARDP.

-- Up-gradation works for Tura Mankachar Road, Doimukh Harmuti Road, Wokha Merapani Road and Kawnpui Bairabi Road will be taken up.
+- Up-gradation works for the Tura Mankachar Road, the Doimukh Harmuti Road, the Wokha Merapani Road and the Kawnpui Bairabi Road will be taken up.

 - To tackle flooding problems, the Brahmaputra Express Highways, worth Rs 64,564 crore, will be developed.
 This will involve the construction of highways on the banks of the mighty river to mitigate the impact of flooding and erosion.

 - After offering assistance in key projects like the Delhi Metro and the Mumbai-Ahmedabad Bullet Train project, the Japan International Cooperation Agency (JICA) will provide support in Assam, Meghalaya, Manipur and Mizoram.

-Several airports in northeast will soon be revamped with a budget of around Rs 3,400 crore.
-The existing airports are seeing growth in passenger traffic and the move will involve creation of new integrated terminal building, expansion of existing buildings, runways, etc.
+Several airports the in northeast will soon be revamped with a budget of around Rs 3,400 crore.
+The existing airports are seeing growth in passenger traffic and the move will involve creation of a new integrated terminal building, expansion of existing buildings, runways, etc.